 When hopeful parents begin thinking about adding to their families through adoption, one of the first steps is determining that this is a real possibility for them.
 After all, not just anyone can adopt — families must be deemed eligible first.
 So, if this is something you’ve been considering, you’re probably wondering: “Can I adopt a child in Arizona?”

-The requirements for adopting a child in Arizona vary, depending on the type of adoption you are pursuing.
+The requirements for adopting a child in Arizona vary depending on the type of adoption you are pursuing and the professional you work with.
 For example, adopting an infant in AZ will have different requirements than adopting a child from foster care.
-Likewise, there are different requirements to adopt a child internationally than adopting a child domestically.
+Likewise, there are different requirements for adopting a child internationally than adopting a child domestically.

-Any adult resident of Arizona, whether single, married, separated, divorced or widowed, may adopt.
+Any adult resident of Arizona, regardless of marital status (single, married, separated, divorced or widowed), may adopt.
 Husbands and wives may adopt jointly.
-However, if all relevant factors are equal and the choice of adoptive parents is between a single adult and a married man and woman, the married couple will receive preference for adoption
+However, according to Arizona statutes, “If all relevant factors are equal and the choice is between a married man and woman certified to adopt and a single adult certified to adopt, placement preference shall be with a married man and woman.”